kexuannn/ubs-agent-validator/README.md

 Unlike static analyzers that over-resolve everything, AlgoTracer treats uncertain instance/class calls as virtual calls and resolves them safely when needed.

+The explainer now emits a concise, report-style Markdown summary that blends graph evidence with light heuristics (and optionally an LLM) to describe intent.

 ## 🧠 Problem & Motivation

 Python codebases are full of calls like: